Procedures

 Blocks

 Many documents contain repetitive entities (e.g., windows, doors, toilets).
 Blocks are used to represent such objects.
-It’s important that the blocks remain consistent throughout documents and even projects, if necessary.
+It’s important that the blocks remain consistent throughout documents and projects, if necessary.
 If you use an “X” to define a window in one drawing, then every drawing should mark windows with an “X.” Every employee, contractor, and consultant should also know how to interpret the symbols.

 In order to ensure consistency and make interpretation easier, Q-CAD recommends creating a block legend that defines each and every block used.
 The operator should create the blocks with Layer 0 activated.
 They should then insert the block into the correct layer in the drawing.
 After inserting the block, the operator should then re-scale it to match the dimensions of the current drawing.
 Finally, it’s important to list all blocks in the drawing index and remove any unreferenced blocks from the drawing.

-Adding polygon layers helps solve the problem.
-By drawing a closed polygon over the top of each room and then over the entire building, the CAD operator is able to export precise data, including perimeter, room area, or location of an object.
-Clients can then transfer the information to other software applications.
+Polygon layers make it easy to calculate the square footage of a space.
+By drawing a closed polygon over the top of each room and then over the entire building, it’s possible to export precise data such as perimeter, room area, or location of an object.
+This data can be imported into other software applications.

 1) BOMA - Building Owners and Managers Association International Standards